Home

 On a general note wheeled glass nippers are a very handy tool to have in your tool kit, glass rods can be nipped to length, pieces easily cut from glass edges, glass strips can be quickly cut into pieces, these are just a few of the jobs these nippers will do.

-Wash and dry the scrap glass before cutting, as it is very difficult to clean the cut pieces.
-Try not to hold the glass in the areas that you are cutting.
+Wash and dry the scrap items before cutting, as it is very difficult to clean the cut pieces.
+Try not to hold the sheet in the areas that you are cutting.

 Clear fusing glass